nickbabcock/dps/static/markdown/about.md

 All code has been open sourced to [Github][], so feel free to raise issues or suggest features that are wanted.
-Or, even better, address the issues yourself and they'll be incoporated into the site.
+Or, even better, address the issues yourself and they'll be incorporated into the site.

 While all the code for obtaining the data is open sourced and is trivial to replicate, the data itself is not open sourced for several reasons.
 There is